-The Espada from Bleach all tend to have a few lesser Arrancar that they keep around to serve this purpose, called their Fraccion.
+The Espada all tend to have a few lesser Arrancar that they keep around to serve this purpose, called their Fraccion.
 And frankly, the Big Bad considers all Arrancar to be this, at best.
 In the end, he considers them to be plain old Mooks after almost everyone but Harribel dies without killing a single shinigami.

 Harribel's Fraccion fit this trope best of all.
 Why?
 They're by FAR the most effective of ANY Fraccion shown.
 While most of the Fraccion are defeated by, at best, the Number Twos of the various Gotei divisions, Harribel's trio manages to take out a grand total of FOUR Lieutenants (Matsumoto, Hinamori, Shuuhei, and Iba—in that order, and Kira was next) by summoning their pet Giant Mook.
 It took the Commander Generalhimself to get fed up and take them out.